blagojevicboban/moodle-block_aipromptgen/README.md

   - Prompt purpose: text input + Browse (e.g., lesson plan, quiz, rubric)
   - Audience: text input + Browse (teacher‑facing or student‑facing)
 - Generated prompt reflects the selected Prompt language.
-- Optional: AI send (unified): Generate prompt then use a single "Send to AI" button with provider select (OpenAI or local Ollama) to fetch an inline response (when configured).
+- Optional: AI send (unified): Generate prompt then use a single "Send to AI" button with provider select (OpenAI or local Ollama) to fetch an inline response.
+  - **New in 1.2:** Response modal features 3 view modes:
+    - **RAW**: Original Markdown from AI.
+    - **TEXT**: Clean plain text (lists normalized, markdown stripped).
+    - **HTML**: Professionally formatted view (lists, headers, paragraphs).
+  - **New in 1.2:** Smart "Copy to Clipboard" copies the text from the currently selected view.
+  - **New in 1.2:** Robust auto-formatting to handle clumped AI text.

 Install
 1. Place this folder under Moodle at `blocks/aipromptgen`.